-Energy regulator Ofgem plans to clawback revenue from distribution network operators (DNOs) over perceived failures within their grid connections operations.
+Energy regulator Ofgem has floated plans to clawback revenue from distribution network operators (DNOs) over perceived failures within their grid connections operations.

 The regulator is consulting around key issues raised by stakeholders and has mooted penalties ranging from £0.6m to £4.6m for each DNO.